2026 Winter Olympics: Medals

-On 15 July 2025, the official medals of the Games unveiled in Venice, designed as two halves that symbolize the culmination of an athlete and Para athlete’s journey and of all those who have walked beside them along the way, it was created by the Istituto Poligrafico e Zecca dello Stato (IPZS).

-The medals featured an essential design that places emotion and teamwork at its core, they had the traditional Olympic five-ring symbol on one side, with an inscription on the reverse that details the event and commemorates the venue.
+On 15 July 2025, the official medals of the Games were unveiled in Venice, designed as two halves that symbolise the culmination of an athlete and Para athlete's journey and of all those who have walked beside them along the way; it was created by the Istituto Poligrafico e Zecca dello Stato (IPZS).
+The medals featured a design that placed emotion and teamwork at its core.
+They had the traditional Olympic five-ring symbol on one side, with an inscription on the reverse that detailed the event and commemorated the venue.
+The medals for several athletes broke after they received them.